 Mica Townsend, 10X’s business development manager, says few respondents can say their plan is well thought-through and executed: 20% have a plan, but it’s “a bit vague”.

 The situation is worse for women: often their careers are interrupted by pregnancy and childcare, and the latest StatsSA data says women earn about 30% less than men (a 7% increase on last year’s data).
 “Fifty-three percent of women have no plan, versus 45% of men.
 Twenty-seven percent of men have a pretty good idea of their plan, but only 22% of women (can say the same),” Townsend said.

 “What makes the problem worse is that those women who are saving tend to do so in cash investments.
 They are conservative in nature.”

 More women identify as savers (32%) than men (28%) while 13% of women identify as investors as opposed to a much higher percentage of men (22%).

 “We know that simply saving your money is not enough: cash is not going to grow fast enough to give you a nest egg that you can survive on and won’t keep pace with inflation,” she said.
 “What you really need is a high-equity or a well balanced diversified portfolio.
 You simply can’t just put that money in the bank.
 Women, typically, are not investing the assets that they need in order to grow their retirement savings.”

 Traditionally, women leave these decisions to a partner, instead of making financial preparations for themselves.
-“Once that person who you delegated those decisions to is no longer around, how are you going to manage?”
+“Once that person to whom you delegated those decisions is no longer around, how are you going to manage?”